-Set in a lot approximately 3,000m2 with a construction area of 275m2, the Summer House in Herdade da Comporta by Cristina Jorge de Carvalho, proposes an innovative intervention in terms of architecture and interior design.
+Set in a lot approximately 3,000m2 with a construction area of 275m2, the Summer House in Herdade da Comporta by Cristina Jorge de Carvalho proposes an innovative intervention in terms of architecture and interior design.
 The Summer House is made up of 3 cabins, complete with a swimming pool and exterior lounge.

-This project had two main concepts at its heart: the permeability between the interior and exterior and the connection between the rustic character of the typical constructions of the area and the comfort of the contemporary design.
+This design project had two main concepts at its heart: the permeability between the interior and exterior and the connection between the rustic character of the typical constructions of the area and the comfort of the contemporary design.

-The swimming pool and the outdoor seating area, complete with fireplace, amplify the exterior character of the project, highlighting the intri nsic need to enjoy the surrounding natural beauty.
+The swimming pool and the outdoor seating area, complete with fireplace, amplify the exterior character of the project, highlighting the intrinsic need to enjoy the surrounding natural beauty.

 Wood is employed throughout the house in the doors and cabinets, highlighting the intended rustic look.
-Allying the rustic with the contemporary, Cristina Jorge de Carvalho designed this house for there to be an opening between the roof and the walls in order to produce a light beam along the intersection and scenic character to the space.
+Allying the rustic with the contemporary, Cristina Jorge de Carvalho designed this house for there to be an opening between the roof and the walls in order to produce a light beam along the intersection and scenic character to this space.
 The project maintains the rustic characteristics of Comporta without neglecting the modern and contemporary characteristics of her approach as an interior designer.

 Cristina Jorge de Carvalho Interior Design – Atelier and Showroom – read the article and have a look at the photos.